 By now, we all know that the word “password” is a terrible password.
 But why?
 Because it’s easy to guess?
 There’s actually more to it than that.
 There are a lot of passwords out there as simple for hackers to crack as just the word “password,” because hackers are relying on various programs to break into your accounts, including programs that just go through the dictionary, filling in literally every word until they get one that works.
+And once they have one password, they’re more likely to gain access to more than one account, since 83% reuse the same password for multiple accounts.

 So then, what are some ways to tell a weak password from a strong password and avoid some program figuring out your password and handing over your private information to some hacker in a dark room?
 Let’s take a look at the criteria for both kinds of passwords so you know what to avoid, and what are considered best practices in an increasingly account-driven online world.